graphile/graphile.github.io/src/pages/graphile-build/plugins.md

 Plugins are loaded when you call [`buildSchema(plugins, options)`](/graphile-build/graphile-build/#buildschemaplugins-options) or
 [`getBuilder(plugins, options)`](/graphile-build/graphile-build/#getbuilderplugins-options).
 They
-may be asynchronous thus these functions return a promise; Graphile Build will wait for each plugin to finish loading before attempting to load the next plugin - so the order in which you specify the plugins may be important.
+may be asynchronous thus these functions return a promise; Graphile Engine will wait for each plugin to finish loading before attempting to load the next plugin - so the order in which you specify the plugins may be important.